imhicihu/Migration-data-checklist/Checklist.md

     - ![nested_folders.png](https://bitbucket.org/repo/jgXpxpx/images/2171080336-nested_folders.png)
 * Backup to a "healthy" external disk drive, pendrives, dvd or blu-ray discs
 * Backup custom settings (if it it possible) for those software that is *mandatory* to run in the target computer

+# Legal:
+* All other trademarks are the property of their respective owners.
+* Windows.
+Windows 10, Windows XP, Windows Vista are registered trademark of Microsoft Corporation in the United States and/or other countries.